collocations.org

 be on

-I''ve been on my feet all day and I need to sit down for a rest.
+I've been on my feet all day and I need to sit down for a rest.

-plant, put
+place, plant, put

-I planted my feet firmly on the chair and reached up to the top window. | She put her foot down on the accelerator and the car lurched forward.
+I planted my feet firmly on the chair and reached up to the top window.

-raise
+lift, raise

-He raised his foot off the accelerator pedal.
+He raised his foot off the brake.

-stamp | swing
+swing

 He swung a foot at the ball but missed completely.

-shuffle | drag
+shuffle

 She dragged her feet as she reluctantly followed her parents.